-Disabled Veterans' Scholarship Fund
+Disabled Veterans' Scholarships Fund

-The project currently aims to raise £2.5m
+The project currently aims to fund a further 46 scholarships.

 Charity information: The Open University